family dispute arbitration in Dalhart, Texas 79022

 In the quiet town of Dalhart, Texas (ZIP 79022), a family feud over their late patriarch's ranch escalated to an arbitration war that spanned nearly nine months in 2023.
 The Martinez family, well-known in the community for their cattle farm, found themselves divided over a $1.2 million inheritance and the future of their 500-acre property.

 The conflict began in January 2023, shortly after Luis Martinez Sr. passed away.
-He left a will that split the estate unevenly: 60% to his eldest son, Carlos Martinez, who had been managing the ranch, and 40% split between his two younger daughters, Rosa and Elena.
+He left a will that split the estate unevenly: 60% to his eldest son, the claimant, who had been managing the ranch, and 40% split between his two younger daughters, Rosa and Elena.
 The daughters disputed the will’s fairness, alleging Luis Sr. had been unduly influenced by Carlos, and they requested arbitration to resolve their dispute without a prolonged court battle.

 The family agreed to binding arbitration in Dalhart, hoping for a swift resolution.
 However, what followed was no quick patch-up, but a grueling nine-month arbitration war.
 Both sides hired legal representation from Amarillo, bringing expert valuation witnesses and financial analysts to contest the ranch's worth and the legitimacy of the will’s terms.